Travel Guatemala

 Jutiapa

-On the other side, Jutiapa is also known for a large amount of water spreading its soil.
-In spite of the fact that water sources are not too large and they are considered lagoons and gaps, they are a part of a singular geography.
+It seems ironic that Jutiapa is also known for a large amount of water on its soil.
+Those waters are not large - mainly lagoons and gaps - but there are many of them.
 The largest ones are Güija and Atescatempa.
-Among the ones of minor importance, we can mention El Comendador, El Obrajuelo, El Peñon, El Carrizo, La Bermeja, El Muchacho, El Tule, San Juan, Las Hojas, La Encantada, El Muerto, Cruz Roja, El Naranjal, and many, many others.
-Among important rivers we can mention Amayito, Salado, Tamasulapa, Ostua or Grande in Mita, Mongoy, Tusamates, Pulula, Chalchuapa, and Paz Rivers.
+Among the ones of minor importance are: El Comendador, El Obrajuelo, El Peñon, El Carrizo, La Bermeja, El Muchacho, El Tule, San Juan, Las Hojas, La Encantada, El Muerto, Cruz Roja, El Naranjal and many more.
+The most important rivers are: Amayito, Salado, Tamasulapa, Ostua or Grande in Mita, Mongoy, Tusamates, Pulula, Chalchuapa, and Paz.
+Jutiapa’s is the cradle of the Xinca culture.

 Places to visit in Jutiapa